University students rights under disability and discrimination laws: What you need to know

 - Providing note takers for students in classes; and

 - Providing interpreters.

 Contact a Florida Disability Discrimination Lawyer

-If you have questions about discrimination or believe your rights have been violated, a Florida discrimination attorney can assist you.
-Contact Scott Wagner and Associates, P.A. today.
+If you have questions about discrimination or believe your rights have been violated, a Florida discrimination lawyer can assist you.
+Contact Scott Law Team today.